QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

 (shuffle '((a b) (c d)))    ; infinite swap pora  Ctrl + c  to break and input q to exit
 {{< /highlight >}}

----
+We just define two different

-This seems unrelated to the above issue so far.
-We just define two different ways to measure the mass of the first component of `(align)`.
+ways to measure the mass of the first component of `(align)`.
 The `(length*)` measures every atom with same weight, whereas the `(weight*)` puts twice as much weight to the first component.